 The playlist created by Rosie Rios is titled “Super Women of Our Past” and includes over two dozen videos.
-Students can learn about the lives of a range of figures from Eleanor Roosevelt to Grace Hopper, as well as the women featured in the graphic below.
+Students can learn about the lives of a range of figures.
+Including everyone from Eleanor Roosevelt to Grace Hopper.
+The list also includes the women featured in the graphic below.
 You can access the full playlist on YouTube and the YouTube Kids app.

 How might you use Women’s History Month Videos in your classroom?